Green bang: Habeck takes over the scepter – Lindner expresses himself tellingly

 Updated:

 The Greens are rearranging themselves hours after the general election.
-Annalena Baerbock makes room – FDP boss Lindner made meaningful comments about “Mr. Habeck” at noon.
+Annalena Baerbock makes room – FDP boss Lindner made meaningful comments on “Mr. Habeck” at noon.

 - The result of the federal election shows consequences: A power struggle is raging in the Union – meanwhile the Greens are already repositioning themselves.